-The reduction of construction waste is also a beneficial side effect in building more green buildings.
+The reduction of construction waste is also a beneficial side effect of building more green buildings.
 By their nature, they already use fewer resources, relying on recycled and renewable materials along with more sustainable construction methods.
 The use of sustainable materials is also beneficial to overall human health as paint, industrial cleaning products and building materials can be dangerous for human health.

 Boosts the Economy

 Sustainable construction can also provide many jobs and boost the economy.
 As climate change devastates the world, efforts to combat its effects have increased, resulting in an increased demand for construction workers and a hike in construction jobs.
-According to the USGBC, the green building industry contributed $134.3 billion of labor income to US workers, making it a major economic driver in the country.

 Sustainable construction also promotes sustainability and efficient energy use.
 With renewable energy construction on the rise, coupled with sustainable construction methods, more people are beginning to see the importance and efficiency of using sustainable methods.
 It also sends a clear message to the industry and everywhere else: sustainability is viable and important.

-What are the Challenges of Sustainable Construction?
+What Are the Challenges of Sustainable Construction?

 Importance of Sustainable Construction

-Whether it’s the price tag for the materials, the training that goes behind it, or resistance to adapting to new methods (why fix if it ain’t broke as the old saying goes), there is some pushback on green construction.
+Whether it’s the price tag for the materials, the training that goes behind it or resistance to adapting to new methods (‘why fix if it ain’t broke,” as the old saying goes), there is some pushback on green construction.